notaz/picodrive/platform/base_readme.txt

 JP: jp_mcd1_9112.bin jp_mcd1_9111.bin
 these files can also be zipped.

-The game must be dumped to ISO format, but CUE/BIN can be used too.
+The game must be dumped to ISO/MP3, CUE/CSO/MP3 or CUE/BIN format.
 When using CUE/BIN, you must load .cue file from the menu, or else the emu will not find audio tracks.
 CUE/BIN usually takes a lot of space, so it can be converted to cue/cso/mp3 by